pi-hole/docs/docs/ftldns/blockingmode.md

 ```

 ##### Advantages & Disadvantages
-Similar to `NULL` blocking, but experiments suggest that client's may try to resolve blocked domains more often compared to `NULL` blocking.
+Similar to `NULL` blocking, but experiments suggest that clients may try to resolve blocked domains more often compared to `NULL` blocking.

 {!abbreviations.md!}